 Kate Barratt (1844-1977) was awarded the Swanley Horticultural College Silver Salver for best student in 1904.
 She went on to study botany at Imperial, receiving her BSc in 1909, MSc in 1913 and DSc in 1920.
 During her studies, she also served as a research assistant in the Botany department and was made Lecturer in 1920.
 She eventually returned to Swanley Horticultural College in 1925 to serve as Principal.

 Daphne Jackson (1936-1991) was the first female physics professor in the UK.
+She studied physics as an undergraduate at Imperial.
 She was passionate about recruiting women into science careers and helped launch the Women in Science, Technology and Engineering (WISE) Campaign in the 1980s.
 After her death, the Daphne Jackson Trust was established, supporting female and male scientists in their return to research after career breaks.

 Winifred May Watkins FRS, Haematologist and Immunologist